-Figure 1 shows three LHS and three corresponding CVT point sets for 100 samples in a 2D unit hypercube.
-The three LHS point sets were generated with the software [9] for different initial seeds (Seed1 = 123456789, Seed2 = 192837465, Seed3 = 987654321) and a uniform joint probability density function (JPDF) over the unit-square parameter space.
-The three corresponding CVT point sets were generated with the software [4] by using the LHS sets as initial conditions (starting point locations) from which the CVT iterations begin.
-In all cases each CVT set is much more uniform visually (and quantitatively, see [2]) than its associated LHS set.
+Fig. 1 shows three LHS and three corresponding CVT point sets for 100 samples in a 2-D unit hypercube.
+The three LHS point sets were generated with the software [20] for different initial seeds (Seed 1 = 123456789, Seed 2 = 192837465, Seed 3 = 987654321) and a uniform joint probability density function (JPDF) over the unit-square parameter space.
+The three corresponding CVT point sets were generated with the software [21] by using the LHS sets as initial conditions (starting point locations) from which the CVT iterations begin.
+In all cases each CVT set is much more uniform visually (and quantitatively, see [1]) than its associated LHS set.
 All three CVT sets are relatively similar visually and quantitatively, even though starting from three very different initial conditions given by the LHS sets.

 The LHS sets exhibit significantly more clustering and non-uniformity of the points than the CVT sets.
-For a visual indicator of sampling uniformity, Figure 5 compares a 25-sample LHS set and a 25-sample CVT set started from the LHS set.
+For a visual indicator of sampling uniformity, Fig. 2 compares a 25-sample LHS set and a 25-sample CVT set started from the LHS set.
 Non-overlapping circles are drawn in each domain, where each sample point has a circle centered about it having a radius proportional to the distance from the point to its nearest neighbor.
 The surrounding circles for the CVT set are all fairly uniform in size, whereas the variance in circle size is very large for the LHS set.
 Thus, the LHS point sets are relatively non-uniform in their "coverage" of the domain.

-Besides the three LHS sets and three corresponding CVT sets shown in Figure 1, three SRS sets generated from initial seeds 1, 2, and 3 will also be tested here.
-These point sets can be seen in reference [18].
-They exhibit even less uniformity than the LHS sets in Figure 1.
-Three CVT sets derived from the three different SRS sets as initial conditions can also be seen in [18].
+Besides the three LHS sets and three corresponding CVT sets shown in Fig. 1, three SRS sets generated from initial Seeds 1, 2, and 3 will also be tested here.
+These point sets are presented in Ref.
+[7].
+They exhibit even less uniformity than the LHS sets in Fig. 1 here.
+Three CVT sets derived from the three different SRS sets as initial conditions can also be seen in [7].
 The different LHS and SRS initial conditions do not have much of an impact on final CVT point uniformity, so the CVT algorithms appear to be robust in this regard.

-Figures 2 and 3 show Halton and Hammersley point sets and the corresponding CVT sets derived from them.
+Figs. 3 and 4 show Halton and Hammersley point sets and the corresponding CVT sets derived from them.
 Again, the resulting CVT sets are of essentially equivalent uniformity.
-The Halton point set is noticeable and quantitatively more uniform than any of the LHS sets; the Hammersley set is even more uniform than the Halton set; and the CVT sets in Figures 1, 2, and 3 are even more uniform than the Hammersley set.
+The Halton point set is noticeably and quantitatively more uniform than any of the LHS sets; the Hammersley set is even more uniform than the Halton set; and the CVT sets in Figs. 1, 3, and 4 are even more uniform than the Hammersley set.

-In reference [19] we compared the mentioned point sets for effectiveness in 2-D test problems of statistical function integration and estimation of response statistics for the case of uniformly distributed input random variables (uncorrelated).
+In Ref.
+[19] we compared the mentioned 2-D point sets for effectiveness in statistical function integration and estimation of response statistics for the case of uniformly distributed input random variables (uncorrelated).
 The CVT point sets performed best, as will be summarized in Section 4 of this paper.
-In this paper we focus on comparing the performance
+In this paper we focus on comparing the performance of the above sampling methods and a new CVT variant ("Latinized" CVT, see [1]) as starting sets for mapped non-uniform point distributions intended to reflect a JPDF of uncorrelated normal inputs.